gbournigal/fullstackopen/part0/exe4/diagram4.md

 participant server

 browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
-Note right of browser: The data is sent on de POST activate server server-->>browser: status 302, URL redirect to notes deactivate server
+Note right of browser: The data is sent on the POST activate server server-->>browser: status 302, URL redirect to notes deactivate server